If you’re new here, this is the best place to start.

 What I don’t do

-I don’t invest in private-equity funds.
+I do not invest in private-equity funds.

-This publication is for people who take investing seriously, whether you manage €10,000 or €10 million.
+This publication is for people who take investing seriously:

-Private investors who want a family-office mindset.
+Private investors with a family-office mindset.

 High-income professionals who want a framework.

-Portfolio managers, analysts, and active allocators.
+Portfolio managers, analysts, and active capital allocators.

 Independent thinkers and students of investing.